-History is about learning about different events and people from the past to help us understand our contemporary world.
+At Three Rivers Academy, History is one of the most popular subjects.
+Students learn about different events and people from the past to help them understand our contemporary world.

 Key Stage 3 students have trip activities that are built into their homework in order to support parents in help their children explore History outside the classroom.
 In Year 9, students have the opportunity to go to the Somme battlefields to see trenches and memorials, where soldiers lived and fought during World War I.